 Remember that tie-dye shirt I mentioned when I did my Watermelon Tote that Madison and I made a few weeks ago?
-Well that turned out to be a hot mess including my hands.
+Well, that turned out to be a hot mess, including my hands.
 It’s why I won’t ever do another tie-dye project using real ink.
 However, it dawned on me that I could possibly recreate a look that’s similar to tie-dye using my scrap materials from my Infusible Ink projects.
 That’s how this idea was born.
-It’s so much easier to do that an actual tie-dye shirt or tote since you’re not using actual liquid ink, and I have to say that it turned out rather well.
+It’s so much easier to do than an actual tie-dye shirt or tote since you’re not using actual liquid ink, and I have to say that it turned out rather well.

 Here’s something to note, no two totes will ever be the same, so you’ll always have something that is uniquely yours, and this lasts through hundreds of washes, so you’ll more than likely have it for a lifetime.

 Here’s what you’ll need: